wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/azure-cli-arm-commands.md

 Once you have an account and have installed the Azure CLI, you must

 - [configure the Azure CLI](/documentation/articles/xplat-cli-connect) to use a work or school account or a Microsoft account identity
-- switch to the Resource Manager mode by typing `azure config mode arm`.
+- switch to the Resource Manager mode by typing `azure config mode arm`

 ## azure account: Manage your account information